-This degree option will provide a solid mathematics and computer science foundation for students continuing studies in cybersecurity, given the natural and necessary foundation of mathematics appropriate to cybersecurity applications.
-Union County College graduates will have the opportunity to matriculate at fouryear colleges, pursuing a baccalaureate degree in cybersecurity.
+This transfer degree option provides a solid subject matter foundation in both mathematics and computer science for students pursuing their studies in the applied field of Cybersecurity.
+Mathematics and computer science positions are already in high demand, and including cybersecurity knowledge makes these jobs even more critical and desirable.
+Union County College graduates will have the opportunity to matriculate at four-year colleges and universities, pursuing a baccalaureate degree in cybersecurity.

-This program assumes the completion of all prerequisites for the mathematics courses or satisfactory performance on the College Level Mathematics exam.
+This program option assumes the completion of all prerequisites for the mathematics courses or satisfactory performance on the College Level Mathematics exam.
 Contact the STEM Division for further information.